 My memories of Turkey

 We still had almost two weeks of the trip left after this point and headed to Croatia a few days later.
-Of course it was a pain travelling without a phone as I was so used to relying on it whenever I was in a wifi zone.
+Of course it was a pain traveling without a phone as I was so used to relying on it whenever I was in a Wi-Fi zone.

 But as soon as I got home I submitted the police report with the insurance claim and they promptly replaced my phone.
 While the terms and conditions of my insurance stipulated that the insurance claim must be in English, I submitted the Turkish claim (that was in Turkish) and they still accepted it.
 I highly doubt they translated it themselves.

 While the cost of a Turkish visa for Australians frustrates me, I had a wonderful time in Turkey and would happily return.
 If anything the generosity of our interpreter only made me love Istanbul more, and it’s an example of something negative being overshadowed by something really wonderful.

 The next day I wrote a very complimentary review on TripAdvisor for his restaurant.
 In case any of you are wondering the authenticity of this story — here is the link, and the review: